sagemath/trac_to_gh/Issue 2696.md

 # Issue 2696: octave -- implement handling of multiple return values of functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2696

 Original creator: was